Forgotten - birthday

-Hot flushes, mood changes, thinning hair (to name but a few) - it's no surprise that menopause symptoms are often the cause of much distress for women over 50.
+Hot flushes, mood changes, thinning hair are just a few of the menopause symptoms that often cause distress for women over 50.
+Is it any wonder there are so many products claiming to help.
 Whether you've chosen to opt for HRT or are tackling your symptoms through alternative methods, each treatment comes with its own set of pros and cons.
 The LadyCare menopause magnet is a device that claims to reduce symptoms naturally - but does it work?
-From how to wear it to reviews from gransnetters, here's everything you need to know...
+From how to wear it to reviews from gransnetters, here's everything you need to know.

-The LadyCare menopause magnet is a device worn externally that claims to relieve symptoms of the menopause - without adding a cocktail of hormones to your body.
-According to LadyCare, the magnet is effective for 71% of women experiencing menopausal symptoms, particularly improving hot flushes, mood changes and sleeping problems.
+The LadyCare menopause magnet was created to relieve symptoms of the menopause naturally - without adding a cocktail of hormones to your body.
+According to LadyCare, creators of the magnet, it is effective for 71% of women experiencing menopausal symptoms, particularly improving hot flushes, mood changes and sleeping problems.

 There are two types of magnet: LadyCare and LadyCare Plus.
 The LadyCare Plus magnet is more powerful and is recommended to those who suffer from ongoing high stress, as the effects of the LadyCare magnet may be overridden in these circumstances.

-The LadyCare magnet works to eliminate or reduce symptoms of menopause by rebalancing the Autonomic Nervous System (ANS).
+Magnet therapy involves the use of magnets to treat physical complaints.
+The LadyCare magnet is a device worn externally that claims to eliminate or reduce symptoms of menopause by rebalancing the Autonomic Nervous System (ANS).
 The decline in progesterone and oestrogen levels during the menopause and the subsequent changes to your body creates an imbalance between the two parts of the ANS - the Sympathetic Nervous system (SNS) and the Parasympathetic Nervous System (PNS).

 While the SNS controls sweating, body temperature - hot flushes anybody? - and heart rate, the PNS is responsible for digestion and rest.
 LadyCare claims that the menopause magnet rebalances the system by raising PNS activity and decreasing excessive SNS activity.

-LadyCare can help relieve a plethora of menopausal symptoms including:
+While this type of menopause treatment can differ from woman to woman, the LadyCare has been used to help relieve a plethora of menopausal symptoms including:

 The menopause magnet is worn in your underwear.
-Simply detach the smaller magnetic button at the front of the device and place the larger part of the magnet on the inside of your underwear, positioning the smaller button on the outside of your underwear to hold the larger part in place.
-The makers recommend wearing the device about 4 inches below your navel.
+Simply detach the small magnetic button at the front of the device and place the larger part of the magnet on the inside of your underwear, positioning the smaller button on the outside of your underwear to hold the larger part in place.
+The makers recommend wearing the device about four inches below your belly button.

 Although, be warned - some gransnetters have found that with the LadyCare magnet they've found themselves in a few sticky situations...